Mandara-Eduproject/competitive-sudoku/README.md

 # competitive-sudoku
 A multiplayer sudoku game, up to 4 players.
 Theres also a singleplayer mode.
-Included with dedicated server code
+Dedicated server source code also included